Daylight Saving Time Begins March 10: Where to Travel to Avoid the Time Change

 Those who are looking for a place to avoid the time change may want to plan a last-minute trip to one of the following destinations.
 These places stay in one time zone all 365 days.

-- Arizona: Most of Arizona hasn't practiced Daylight Saving Time since 1967 and stays on MST.
-However the Navajo Nation lands observe Daylight Saving Time because of its large size.
-It expands across three states including Arizona, New Mexico and Utah.
+• Arizona: Most of Arizona has not observed Daylight Saving Time since 1968, staying on Mountain Standard Time (MST) year-round.
+However, the Navajo Nation lands observe Daylight Saving Time because of its large size.
+It expands across three states including Arizona, New Mexico, and Utah.

 Traveling to one of these places can be an investment.
 It's important to be prepared for unexpected circumstances that could put your vacation investment at risk.
-Reputable travel insurance providers, such as Generali Global Assistance, can help safeguard travelers against some of the most common insurance claims for covered events, including trip cancellations and trip interruptions.
+Reputable travel insurance and assistance services providers, such as Generali Global Assistance, can help safeguard travelers against some of the most common claims for covered events, including trip cancellations and trip interruptions.

-No matter when you're traveling, investigate your travel insurance options; and if you travel during Daylight Saving time, be sure to know when to set your clocks back or do nothing at all.
+No matter when you're traveling, investigate your travel protection plan options; and if you travel during Daylight Saving time, be sure to know when to set your clocks back or do nothing at all.
 Most importantly, enjoy your extra hour thanks to Daylight Saving Time.